ysr25/tp/docs/UserGuide.md

 ### Sorting flashcards: `sort`

-This command lets you sort the currently displayed flashcard according to a requirement.
+Don't like how your list looks?
+This command lets you sort the entire flashcard list according to a requirement.

 Format: `sort r/REQUIREMENT`